The Hetra complex is situated in the historical city centre, in Rione Sallustiano.

 Stazione Termini – 1300m 15 min on foot

-The Hetra complex is at the centre of this area, which is well served by public transport and accessible with every means.
-The metropolitan line is 700 metres from the complex - line A, stop: Barberini - and endless bus lines serve the area.
+Rione Sallustiano is considered one of the most prestigious areas of Rome’s real estate market.
+Well served by public transportation and easily accessible, the Metro is just 700 metres away - line A, stop: Barberini - and numerous bus lines serve the area.